 G. Fusco’s work is in the area of evolutionary developmental biology (evo-devo).
 His main activity concerns the morphological evolution and post-embryonic development of arthropods, with particular reference to the role of segmentation in the Chilopoda.
 In parallel, he has also been cultivating more general interests in arthropod ecology and in evolutionary dynamics.
 Results of his work have been presented at several international congresses and have been published in journals such as BioSystems, Journal of theoretical Biology, Zoological Journal of the Linnean Society, Journal of Evolutionary Biology, Zoologischer Anzeiger, Evolution & Development, The American Naturalist, Trends in Ecology & Evolution, Journal of Experimental Zoology, Development Genes and Evolution, Paleobiology, Arthropod Structure & Development, Evolution, Proceedings of the Royal Society.

-He is co-editor of the volumes ‘Evolving Pathways: Key Themes in Evolutionary Developmental Biology’, (Cambridge University Press; 2008), 'From polyphenism to complex metazoan life cycles' (Philosophical Transactions of the Royal Society B, 2010) and 'Arthropod biology and evolution.
-Molecules, development, morphology' (Springer Verlag, 2013).
-He is co-author of the graduate textbook (in Italian) 'Biologia della riproduzione' (Pearson Italia, 2018).
+He is editor of the volumes ‘Evolving Pathways: Key Themes in Evolutionary Developmental Biology’, (Cambridge University Press; 2008), 'From polyphenism to complex metazoan life cycles' (Philosophical Transactions of the Royal Society B, 2010), 'Arthropod biology and evolution.
+Molecules, development, morphology' (Springer Verlag, 2013) and 'Perspectives on Evolutionary and Developmental Biology' (Padova University Press, 2019).
+He is author of the graduate textbook 'The Biology of Reproduction' (Cambridge University Press, 2019).